 The Internet Key Exchange protocol version 2 (IKEv2) defined in [RFC7296] is used in the IP Security (IPsec) architecture for the purposes of Security Association (SA) parameters negotiation and authenticated key exchange.
-The protocol uses UDP as the transport for its messages.
+The protocol uses UDP as a transport for its messages.
 The size of the IKEv2 messages varies from hundreds bytes to several kBytes.

-Sending large UDP messages may cause IP fragmentation to take place, which may interact badly with some Network Address Translators (NAT).
+Sending large UDP messages may cause IP fragmentation to take place, that would interact badly with some Network Address Translators (NAT).
 One of the possible solutions to the problem is IKEv2 fragmentation described in [RFC7383].
-However, the IKEv2 fragmentation cannot be used for unencrypted messages and thus cannot be used in the initial IKEv2 exchange called IKE_SA_INIT exchange.
-Usually the messages of the IKE_SA_INIT exchange are relatively small and this restriction doesn't cause problems.
-However with adoption more and more new algorithms and new IKEv2 extensions there is a tendency for these messages to become larger and larger for the implementations that support new features.
+However, the IKEv2 fragmentation cannot be used for unencrypted messages and thus cannot be used in the initial IKEv2 exchange (IKE_SA_INIT).
+Usually the IKE_SA_INIT messages are relatively small and this restriction doesn't cause problems.
+However with adoption of more and more new algorithms and new IKEv2 extensions there is a tendency for these messages to grow up in size.

-The lossless compression can be used to reduce the size of IKEv2 messages.
+The lossless compression can be used to reduce the size of the IKEv2 messages.
 Each IKEv2 message contains different types of data structured in payloads.
 Depending on the type of payload the compressibility of the data it contains varies greatly.
-Some types of payloads, like the Nonce payload, contain data that are almost uncompressible.
+Some types of payloads, like the Nonce payload, contain random or pseudo-random data that is almost uncompressible.
 On the other hand, such payloads like the Security Association payload or Notification payload usually have a lot of redundancy in their encoding and hence are highly compressible.
 Since many emerging IKEv2 extensions add new type of notification or new parameter to the Security Association payload contained in the IKE_SA_INIT messages, the ability to compress these messages would help keep their size bounded.

 Compression can also be applied to the messages followed the IKE_SA_INIT exchange.
-In this case the reduced size of the messages would make the necessity to use the IKEv2 fragmentation less likely or would decrease the number of fragments the messages are divided into, which would increase the protocol reliability and productivity.
+In this case the reduced size of the messages would make the necessity to use the IKEv2 fragmentation less likely or would decrease the number of fragments the messages are splitted into, increasing the protocol reliability and productivity.

-The other field where using compression may be useful is the Internet of Things (IoT) devices utilizing a lower power consumption technology.
+Another field where using compression may be useful is the Internet of Things (IoT) devices utilizing a lower power consumption technology.
 For many such devices the power consumption for transmitting extra bits over network is much higher than the power consumption for spending extra CPU cycles to compress data before transmission.
-The appendix A of [IPSEC-IOT-REQS] gives some estimate data.
-Since many such devices are battery powered without an ability to recharge or to replace the battery which serves for the lifecycle of the device (a few years), the task of reducing the power consuption for such devices is very important.
+The appendix A of [I-D.mglt-6lo-diet-esp-requirements] gives some estimate data.
+Since many such devices are battery powered without ability to recharge or to replace the battery which serves for the lifecycle of the device (a few years), the task of reducing the power consumption for such devices is very important.